MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 # Monetize your Teams app

 App monetization is an essential phase in the app development process, and Microsoft Teams Store provides a platform to monetize your app.
 Apps published with SaaS offers can be purchased from the Microsoft commercial marketplace that includes Azure Marketplace and Microsoft AppSource.
-If the SaaS offers are linked to a Teams app, they can also be purchased from the Teams Store.
+To purchase from Teams Store, you can link the SaaS offers to a Teams app.

 ## SaaS offer

 SaaS offers play a crucial role for businesses aiming to leverage their apps to generate revenue.
-As a publisher, you can create your marketplace offers in Microsoft Partner Center, link the offer to your app, and publish the SaaS app for purchase.
-Apps with SaaS offers that are published in Microsoft commercial marketplace as subscriptions are SaaS apps.
+Apps with SaaS offers that are published in Microsoft commercial marketplace are SaaS apps.
 The publishing options available in a SaaS offer by which you can drive app monetization are:

 :::image type="content" source="../../../../assets/images/saas-offer/monetize-app.png" alt-text="Screenshot shows the monetization options.":::